semantic-flow/sflo/documentation/mesh-resource.component.flow.inheritable-config.md

 ## Resolution Algorithm

-When resolving a knop's operational configuration, the system walks up the hierarchy from the knop's parent, collecting `InheritableNodeConfig` at each level.
+When resolving a knop's local configuration, the system walks up the hierarchy from the knop's parent, collecting `InheritableNodeConfig` at each level.
 These are merged, with settings from closer ancestors taking precedence.

 ### Property-Level Inheritance